-If you are in a bushwalking club, advise family to contact the club if they have any concerns.
-The club will often have been contacted if there are any problems, and will have detailed information about the route, number of people and any other issues to pass on to police.
+- If you are in a bushwalking club, advise your family to contact the club if they have any concerns.
+The club will often have been contacted by the walk leader if there are any problems.
+The club will have detailed information about the route, number of people and any other issues to pass on to police.

 - Carry a mobile phone.
 If there is reception, this can be a quick way to ask for help.
 However, phone reception can be poor or non-existent in many bushwalking areas, so don’t rely solely on a mobile phone.
-Phone 000 (triple zero) and ask for the police when prompted.
-Ask to speak to a supervisor immediately if you are out in the bush away from suburban streets.
+Phone batteries go flat very quickly when out of range.
+Turn the phone off before going into the bush to save the battery for emergencies.

 - A Smartphone App may prove useful.
 Emergency + is a national app developed by the By National Triple Zero Awareness Work Group to assist people to call the right number at the right time, from anywhere in Australia.
 The app uses a mobile phone’s GPS so that callers can provide emergency services personnel with their location information.
 Emergency+ also includes SES and Police Assistance Line numbers as options, so that non-emergency calls are made to the most appropriate number

 - Carry a Personal Locator Beacon (PLB).
 A PLB is radio transmitter that can contact emergency authorities via satellite once it has been set off.
 Most contain a Global Positioning System (GPS) to report your exact location.